Biggest Loser Then and Now: Have Former Winners Kept the Weight Off?

 Rachel Fredrickson recently became the Biggest Loser in the show’s history with an astounding 60% weight loss for a total of 155 pounds shed.

-Some of the show’s fans on twitter expressed concerns that she actually looks too thin at 105 pounds.
+Some of the show’s fans on expressed concerns that she actually looked too thin at 105 pounds during the show’s finale.